sulzbals/hapra/sheet2/a3/README.md

 #   Attack

-The attack consists in:
+The attack consists of:

-1. Building a fake debian package, that has the same metadata (name, version, dependencies, etc.) as the real one, and installs a shell script on /usr/bin/wireshark that creates the file ~/hacked.txt when executed.
-This way, when the sysadmin run "wireshark" as root, /root/hacked.txt will be created.
+1. Building a fake debian package, that has the same metadata as the original one.
 2. Spoofing, to be a man-in-the-middle of the gateway and the victim.
 3. Intercepting the packet addressed to the victim that contains the original package as payload.
 4. Replacing the payload by the fake debian package.